jharwell/sierra/docs/man/sierra.rst

 Synopsis
 ========

-The is the "main menu" of the SIERRA reference manual, which captures most, but not all of its documentation.
-For the full experience, look at the online docs.
+This the "main menu" of the SIERRA reference manual, which captures most, but not all of its documentation.
+For the full experience, look at the online docs at :xref:`SIERRA_DOCS`.

 Components
 ==========